 - ¼ tsp. pepper

-- Serve with your favorite burger/falafel toppings.
-I recommend some hummus or maple tahini dressing.
+Stuff into buns and top with your favorite burger/falafel toppings.
+I recommend some hummus or tahini dressing.